cloudfoundry/credhub-cli/README.md

 		-P, --private-string 'PRIVATE'						[Certificate] Sets the private key from string input

-	generate --type <cred type> --name <cred name> [generate params] Generate and set a credential value based on generation parameters -t, --type ['password', 'certificate']				Sets the credential type to generate (Default: 'password') -n, --name 'CRED'									Name of the credential to generate -O, --no-overwrite									Credential is not modified if stored value already exists
+	generate --type <cred type> --name <cred name> [generate params] Generate and set a credential value based on generation parameters (short command: n) -n, --name 'CRED'									Name of the credential to generate -t, --type ['password', 'certificate']				Sets the credential type to generate (Default: 'password') -O, --no-overwrite									Credential is not modified if stored value already exists